-The School District will also continue to focus our efforts on helping students to develop an awareness of careers and develop specific, individual plans for transitioning from high school into adult life.
+As in the past, we continue to focus our efforts on helping students to develop an awareness of careers and develop specific, individual plans for transitioning from high school to adult life.
+The College and Career Readiness teacher will be working with outside stakeholders to set up internships in a variety of fields for our students.